koolkodes-aws/oracle-gdd-sphere-dataset-loader/readme.md

 # Loading Sphere Dataset into Oracle Globally Distributed Database (26ai)

-This document details the procedure for ingesting the Meta Sphere dataset (JSONL format) into an Oracle Globally Distributed Database 26ai environment.
-The dataset consists of approximately 900 million records containing high-dimensional vector embeddings.
+The Meta Sphere dataset represents one of the largest publicly available corpora of web-scale text embeddings, containing approximately 900 million documents from Common Crawl with pre-computed 768-dimensional dense vector representations.
+Each document includes the original text, metadata, and a FLOAT32 vector embedding generated using the Sphere DPR (Dense Passage Retrieval) model.
+This dataset serves as a critical benchmark for evaluating vector search systems at scale, particularly for retrieval-augmented generation (RAG) and semantic search applications where query latency and accuracy must remain consistent across billions of vectors.

-The loading strategy employs external tables with `ORGANIZATION EXTERNAL` syntax, enabling file-based data ingestion on each shard.
-Parallel query operations on the external table combine with direct-path insert operations to optimize throughput while minimizing redo log contention during high-volume ingestion.
+This document details the procedure for ingesting the complete Sphere dataset into Oracle Globally Distributed Database 26ai.
+The loading strategy employs external tables, enabling file-based data ingestion on each shard.
+We combile parallel query on the external table with direct-path insert operations to optimize throughput while minimizing redo log contention during high-volume ingestion.

 ## Why Oracle Globally Distributed Database for Large Vector Datasets?